Skip to content

 • Acute kidney failure

-According to drugs.com, “Patients treated with metronidazole should continue to avoid using any products containing alcohol or propylene glycol for at least three days until after completion of therapy.”
+According to drugs.com, “Patients treated with metronidazole should continue to avoid using any products containing it or propylene glycol for at least three days until after completion of therapy.”

 If prescribed, always tell your physician if you are currently taking or plan on taking any one of the following: